TN-Light/Hydro-Nexus/QUBIT_START.md

 ## 🎤 What Qubit Can Do

-Qubit can help you manage your Hydro-Nexus system through voice commands:
+Qubit can help you manage your QBM-HydroNet system through voice commands:

 - **Check Sensors**: "What's the room temperature?" / "Show me moisture levels"
 - **Control Pumps**: "Turn on water pump for bag 1" / "Turn off pump for grow-bag-2"